-Additionally, a patient will get a scar from the cut.
-No need to worry about it though, as it will be covered by your hair.
+Additionally, a patient will get a scar from the cut which can often be covered by your hair.
 However, in this procedure, there is a higher risk of having an infection compared to FUE.

 FUT was the first hair transplant method to become widely performed.
 Now it is considered somewhat outdated, as more sophisticated and less invasive hair transplantation techniques have been developed.
 Despite that, the final results of FUT are pretty impressive.